How the Term “LED wall” is Used in Aximmetry

 However, there are a few reasons why it is still recommended to wire the signal back to the Aximmetry PC:

-- It is much easier to set up the position of the LED walls watching the camera picture.
+- It is much easier to set up the position of the LED walls while watching the camera picture.
 This is the preferred way, see below.

 - You might want to record the final content with Aximmetry.